We can issue a library card to school students aged 16 and over who need access to the National Library of Scotland's collections.

 Change of address

-If you have a library card, please remember to tell us of any change of address and provide proof of this change — for example, a bank statement.
+If you have a library card, please tell us of any change of address and provide proof of this change - for example, a driving licence.

 Your existing card will remain valid, but we will amend our records to show your new address.